Steve Cunningham has released a video demonstrating his alleged view that Tyson Fury used his gloves illegally for the first Deontay Wilder fight.

 At this point, Cunningham is siding with conspiracy.
 This is despite initially not believing what he was hearing.

 Cunningham has joined several others in releasing a video on the current argument, going so far as to state it is possible to do what those YouTubers previously stated.

-‘USS’ says Fury put his fist in the lower part of the gloves against Wilder in December 2018, in order to hit ‘The Bronze Bomber’ full force with his knuckles.
+‘USS’ says Fury put his fist in the lower part of the gloves against Wilder in December 2018 to hit ‘The Bronze Bomber’ full force with his knuckles.

 In the video, Cunningham threw several shots this way.
 He stated he felt no pain whatsoever.
-This debunked the thoughts of some who didn’t think it could be done without some sort of injury.
+This debunked the thoughts of some who didn’t think it could be done without some injury.

-Obviously, Cunningham was only hitting a bag and that scenario would be a lot different on a solid head.
+Cunningham was only hitting a bag, and that scenario would be a lot different on a solid head.